 My journey with Wild Karnataka began long before we made the film, with a personal dream of meeting David Attenborough.
 Years ago, I had saved for months to attend Wildscreen—the “Oscars of wildlife filmmaking”—in Bristol, hoping to see him and get his autograph.
 I waited three days, but he never came.
 I returned home disappointed.

-Years later, while we were shooting Wild Karnataka and editing in a Bristol studio, we casually asked our executive producer if we could approach Attenborough to narrate the film.
-It was a half-serious suggestion tossed out after a couple of beers.
+Years later, while we were shooting Wild Karnataka and editing in a Bristol studio, we casually asked our executive producer Harry Marshall if we could approach Attenborough to narrate the film.
+It began almost playfully, as an offhand suggestion during a long day in the studio.
 Surprisingly, he said, “I’ll ask.”
 Around the same time, we had met Alastair Fothergill—the man behind Planet Earth and Blue Planet—who told me very simply, “You should just ask him.”
 So we did.
 We sent David the film, and he loved it.
-He rarely accepts narration offers, and it’s never about money.
-But this film moved him.
+He accepts very few narration gigs each year.
+He did ours because he really liked the film.
+It was the story of our own backyard by our own Indian filmmakers.

-When our producer called and asked if I had “saved enough money,” I didn’t understand what he meant.
+When Harry called and asked if I had “saved enough money,” I didn’t understand what he meant.
 Then he said, “David has said yes.”
 He accepted because he genuinely admired the film and because he liked that a team in India had made a full wildlife documentary independently.
-He even wrote, “It’s good to see peacocks finally not in somebody’s backyards, but in their natural habitat,” a comment shaped by England being full of peacocks.
+He even wrote, “It’s good to see peacocks finally not in somebody’s backyards, but in their natural habitat,”.

 We recorded the narration at a studio in London where he usually works.
-David is known for being unfailingly punctual, but that day he arrived late because of heavy rain.
-We stood waiting at the door, and when it opened, in walked the man whose voice I had heard all my life.
+David is known for being unfailingly punctual, but that day he arrived late due to heavy rain.
+We stood waiting at the door, and when it opened… in walked the man whose voice I had heard all my life.
 He apologized for being “so late.”
-In my mind I was thinking, ‘Sir… you’re apologising to us?’, I was speechless.
+In my mind I was thinking, “Sir… you’re apologising to us?”
+I was speechless.
 I’ve met many celebrities, but this felt different.
 He added, “I have a bit of a cold, but I’ll stay as long as required to get this right.”

 When he began narrating, his voice and the music filled the studio, and when he said “Wild Karnataka,” all of us had tears in our eyes.
 We stopped looking at the script.
-An executive producer joked that we had “lost all rational thought.”
+One of our team mates joked that we had “lost all rational thought.”
 Honestly, we had.
 Hearing him pronounce the name of my home state was overwhelming.
-He finished the entire narration in an hour and ten minutes, working so sharply and precisely that even the young audio technician couldn’t keep up.
+He finished the entire narration in just an hour or so.

-His humor was unforgettable.
+His humour was unforgettable.
 One line in the script read, “Tigers only sweat through their paws.”
-Our producer corrected it, saying they also sweat through the area around the anus.
-Immediately David quipped, “It’s a little too early to be talking about breeding through one’s bottom.”
+Harry corrected it, saying they also sweat through the area around the anus.
+Without missing a beat, David said, “Well, it’s a little early in the day to be talking about breathing through one’s bottom.”
 That was his wit.
-He arrived alone, carrying his own files.
-I’ve seen television actors travel with an entourage, but here was David Attenborough—alone, humble, prepared.
+He arrived alone, carrying his own files—humble, prepared, completely without fuss.

 After we finished, he put on a Mysore peta and declared, “Maharaja of natural history!”
 Then he added, “Now I don’t have to think about what to wear for Christmas.”